yyang-pplus/yyang-pplus.github.io/_posts/2018-05-09-the-second-system-effect-explained.md

 The same argument also applies to the refinement of obsolete techniques.
 Sure, that may take some time to do it.
 But if you do have plenty time and have nothing better to do, refine some obsolete techniques could still be fun and harmless.

-## The Architects
+## The architects

 Another important aspect, which is not clear from the buzz word, the second-system effect, itself is that it could happen to an individual architect as while as a team, if that is the second system of the most designers.
 Note, the "most designers" here shouldn't be taken as the amount of the population, but rather it should be considered as the weight of the contribution to the project.
 This is mentioned by the Stretch example in the book.
 We will talk more about this [later]({{page.next.next.url}}).

-# The Epilogue
+# The epilogue

 In this post, I have tried to explain what the second-system effect is by pointing out the key concepts about it.
 I hope you now have a better understand about the well-known buzz word.
 Let's end this post by giving a slightly better definition of the term:

-**The second-system effect is the general tendency to over-design or to refine obsolete techniques when that system is the second system for most of the architect(s), whose first works of the same class are spare and clean.**
+**The second-system effect is the general tendency to over-design or to refine obsolete techniques when that system is the second system for most of the architects, whose first works of the same class are spare and clean.**

 That's it.
 Simple, right?
 Unfortunately, this is not really the end of the story.
 The second-system effect could be more confusing than you thought.
 Wanna to know how?
 Stay tuned, for [my next post about the second-system effect]({{page.next.url}}).

-# The Reference
+# The reference

 1. [Mythical Man-Month: Essays on Software Engineering, Anniversary Edition (2nd Edition) (#ad)](https://www.amazon.com) by Frederick Brooks.
 1. [Tao Te Ching (#ad)](https://www.amazon.com) by Laozi.